Innoactive/Creator-Base-Template/Source/Behaviors/Animation/README.md

 ![Animation Clip](.Docu/AnimationClip.png)

 ## Setup Behavior
-Setting up the Behavior itself within the workflow editor requires a reference to the _AnimationProperty_.
-Additionally, add the string parameter you want to trigger which was created in the _Animator Controller_.
+Reference the _AnimationProperty_ in the animation behavior.
+Set the string parameter to the same value as in the _Animator Controller_.

 ![Animation Clip](.Docu/AnimationBehavior.PNG)